prachanda482244/react-interview-questions/README.md

 - Name custom hooks with the prefix "use" to indicate that they are hooks.
 - Keep hooks simple and focused on a single concern to make them reusable and easier to understand.

+### Question 91: What is the purpose of the `useReducer` hook in React?

+**Answer:**
+The `useReducer` hook is used to manage complex state logic in React components.
+It is an alternative to `useState` that allows you to update state based on the previous state and action objects. `useReducer` is useful for managing state that involves multiple sub-values or when the next state depends on the previous one.

+### Question 92: Explain the concept of code splitting in React applications.

+**Answer:**
+Code splitting is a technique used to improve the performance and loading time of React applications by splitting the bundle into smaller chunks.
+With code splitting, you can dynamically load only the necessary JavaScript code for the current route or component, reducing the initial bundle size and improving load times.

+### Question 93: What are React error boundaries?

+**Answer:**
+React error boundaries are components that catch JavaScript errors anywhere in their child component tree and display a fallback UI instead of crashing the entire application.
+Error boundaries are used to gracefully handle errors and prevent them from propagating up to higher-level components.

+### Question 94: How do you handle routing in React applications?

+**Answer:**
+Routing in React applications can be handled using libraries like React Router.
+React Router provides a declarative way to define routing in your application, allowing you to map URL paths to specific components and manage navigation between different views in a single-page application.

+### Question 95: What is server-side rendering (SSR) in React?
+How does it differ from client-side rendering?

+**Answer:**
+Server-side rendering (SSR) is the process of rendering React components on the server and sending the generated HTML to the client, where it is hydrated into a fully interactive application.
+SSR improves performance and SEO by delivering fully rendered pages to the client, whereas client-side rendering (CSR) renders components in the browser using JavaScript after the initial HTML has been loaded.

+### Question 96: Explain the concept of lazy loading in React.

+**Answer:**
+Lazy loading is a technique used to defer the loading of non-essential resources until they are needed.
+In React, lazy loading is commonly used with React Suspense and React.lazy to dynamically import components or data only when they are required, reducing the initial bundle size and improving performance.

+### Question 97: What are React context providers and consumers?

+**Answer:**
+React context providers and consumers are components used to share data between components without having to pass props manually through every level of the component tree.
+Context providers wrap a part of the component tree and provide a value that can be accessed by any nested consumer component.

+### Question 98: How do you handle forms with validation in React?

+**Answer:**
+Forms with validation in React can be handled by using controlled components and libraries like Formik or Yup.
+Controlled components allow you to manage form state and validation logic using React state, while libraries like Formik provide a simpler and more declarative way to handle form validation, submission, and error handling.

+### Question 99: What are React fragments?

+**Answer:**
+React fragments are a lightweight syntax for grouping multiple elements without adding extra nodes to the DOM.
+Fragments allow you to return multiple elements from a component's render method without wrapping them in a container div or other element, improving code readability and reducing unnecessary DOM nodes.

+### Question 100: How do you test React components?

+**Answer:**
+React components can be tested using tools like Jest and React Testing Library.
+Jest is a JavaScript testing framework that provides utilities for testing React components, while React Testing Library is a testing utility specifically designed for testing React components in a way that simulates user interactions and ensures that the components behave as expected.

 ---

 This README provides insights into various advanced HTML,CSS,JS,REACT concepts and can be used as a reference for interview preparation or self-study.